 A Message from the Project Founder

 Hi!
-I’m Amy Panton, a Doctoral student studying theology at Emmanuel College which is a part of the Toronto School of Theology and the University of Toronto.
+I’m Amy Panton, a Doctoral student studying theology at Emmanuel College which is a part of the Toronto School of Theology.
 My research is on the intersection between spirituality and mental health, especially relating to youth who self-injure.
-Within my context in Canada, self-injury is on the rise amongst young people.
+Within my context in Canada, self-injury is happening a lot with young people.
 Youth as young as ten years old are engaged in self-injurious behaviours such as cutting themselves, burning their skin and bruising themselves (1).
 Recent research is also showing that youth in non-western countries are self-injuring at similarly alarming rates to what we are seeing in Canada and the United States (2).
 I hope that the research I am doing can become a helpful part of the conversation regarding spirituality and mental health.

 The main reason why I created this site so I can direct people to a place where helpful resources on self-injury are listed in one place.
 The biggest concern that I hear from people is that they want to read up on self-injury because a young person in their faith community is hurting themselves, and they can't find much to read on the subject, especially from a theological or faith-based perspective.
 I have also recently been working steadily at creating some original content such as pastoral care toolkits, role plays that can be used in the seminary classroom, an introductory bibliography on self-injury, and also interviews with adults who used to self-injure.